 On April 1, people over 16 years old will be able to make appointments to receive the vaccine.

-Connecticut is giving priority access to COVID-19 vaccinations for people with certain medical conditions as eligibility opens entirely on Thursday.
+Connecticut is giving priority access to COVID-19 vaccinations for people with certain medical conditions as eligibility opens.

 Some hospitals are planning special clinics while others are reaching out to patients.
 Clinics are also planned for people with developmental disabilities.

 The Vaccines Administration Management System on Wednesday allowed people who will be eligible on Thursday to enroll in advance.

 Guide For Those Scheduling COVID-19 Vaccinations For Others

 State Senator Dr. Saud Anwar said, "The Department of Public Health has developed a guide to the vaccination appointment access process for those navigating the system for their loved ones or those who wish to assist others with making appointments.
 This guide will walk those willing to help others access the vaccine.
 It is available here and includes a full walkthrough of current practices."

 Meanwhile, the new FEMA mobile COVID-19 vaccination unit began administering doses Monday in Bridgeport.
 It's part of a 60-day effort to reach as many people as possible living in the state’s socially vulnerable neighborhoods and to improve vaccination rates in targeted municipalities.

 Contact specialists will have the capability of booking up to 10,000 appointments at twelve locations across the state.
 This added capacity will be very important as Connecticut begins to receive larger supplies of vaccination doses.

 A complete list of the various scheduling options located closest to you is available at ct.gov/covidvaccine.

 The public directory of vaccine clinics is available at www.211ct.org/vaccineclinics.